workfloworchestrator/orchestrator-core/docs/workshops/beginner/debian.md

 # Debian 11 (bullseye) installation instructions

-How to install the orchestrator-core and orchestrator-core-gui on Debian 11 (Bullseye) is described in the following steps.
+How to manually install the orchestrator-core and orchestrator-core-gui on Debian 11
+(Bullseye) is described in the following steps.

 ### Step 1 - Install dependencies